-Currently, there are several such sites in the village including the land occupied by the unused garages owned by the Orbit Housing Association, as well as previously used land (the "Old Play Area"), which was earmarked for development of affordable housing (see Figure 8).
+Currently, there are several such sites in the village including the land occupied by the unused garages owned by the Orbit Housing Association, as well as previously used land (the "Old Play Area" or the "Lower Play Area"), which was earmarked for development of affordable housing (see Figure 9).
 The disused play area is no longer of any value to the local community because it has been replaced with a better bigger facility at Bearley Park.
 Another brownfield site (Countrywide) is becoming available due to the insolvency of the owner organisation and several attempts to develop the Airmanship Hall site.